_John L. Bradley

 In 1984 the Maricopa Community Colleges hired John to help implement dual enrollment and to work on what was then called seamless transfer from high school to completion of a university degree.
 Professionally active he was recognized for having helped found the National Association of Health Unit Coordinators, was presented the Vice-Chancellor's Four Star Award for Contribution to the Seamless Web Project, recognized for his Contribution to the Arizona Council of Occupational and Vocational Administrators and named 1991 Distinguished Speaker, Maricopa Community College District.

 It was on a late night flight home from San Antonio that John realized he was not helping people rise to be among the stars, or keep lights on in their homes on the ground: That he had become an empty suit suspended in the middle.
 John moved onto the Estrella Community College campus August 2, 1992 and has been there ever since.

-John has experience working with middle-school to college-age youth, is a supporter of Slam poetry and occasionally writes a blog.
+John has experience working with middle-school to college-age youth and is a supporter of Slam poetry.
 He was recognized for twelve years of Distinguished Leadership as a Scoutmaster and Youth Leader by Church of Beatitudes.
 A more complete List is attached for the curious.

 Organizational Leadership Business Administration Front-Line Management Management Management Training Supervision Supervisor Training John Bradley John L. Bradley, Ph.D.
 Phoenix Phoenix, Arizona Avondale Avondale, Arizona Avondale, AZ Estrella Mountain Community College The Maricopa Community Colleges Maricopa County Community College District